-A future consideration of Council will need to be whether the full payment option should be retained.
 Council has experienced a significant increase in the number of ratepayers seeking payment assistance through alternative payment arrangements and ratepayers defaulting on payments.
 The current annual payment option effectively restricts council from engaging with ratepayers until after the full payment due date.

-There are a number of advantages to consider regarding the removal of the option to pay by lump sum in February each year.
+There are a number of advantages in removing the option to pay by lump sum.
 These include;

 - Council has the ability to identify struggling payers much earlier in the process, which provides the ratepayer with additional time to implement payment arrangements than would be the case if Council does not become aware of the issue until February. - It provides improved cash flow.
 Council operates under a 1 July to 30 June financial year, and issues annual rates notices in August of each year.
 Under the lump sum payment arrangement Council needs to self-fund all expenditure through to February.
-During this time, Council is required to continue to provide operational services and capital works which will place considerable strain on council's cash flow as the impact of rate capping is realised. - It brings Council into closer alignment with virtually every other utility service provider. - Finally, it is the experience of Council that ratepayers are better able to manage and plan their household finances for four instalments, rather than the single, significant payment required under the lump sum payment option, which, falling mid-February, follows on the heels of the expense of Christmas.
+During this time, Council is required to continue to provide operational services and capital works which may place additional strain on council's cash flow given the impact of rate capping. - It brings Council into closer alignment with virtually every other utility service provider. - Finally, it is the experience of Council that ratepayers are better able to manage and plan their household finances for four instalments, rather than the single payment required under the lump sum payment option.